|

 almost floor to ceiling with

-items of clothing, and other
+boxes, items of clothing, and

-articles (Exhibit O, Barnes
+other articles (Exhibit O, Barnes

 Report)."